UMANGTEK/PCB_Designs/CanSat2024/README.md

 Design 2- Overall idea remained the same as design - 1 some improvements were made in connectors which made it more user friendly, and a overvoltage protection for microcontroller as also added without which the controller kep geeting burn due to voltage rising above 3.3V as the pins were 3.3v tolerant.

-This time I took care of trace width as per the current require for various components on board the flight computer which can be seen on design files.
+This time I took care of trace width as per the current requirement for various components on board the flight computer which can be seen on design files.